Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Experiments

-\paragraph{Ablation studies.}
+\paragraph{Results on KITTI}.
+Other than indoor datasets, we also report the results on the KITTI outdoor driving dataset~\cite{Geiger2013IJRR}.
+Note that in the driving dataset, the image rotation is very small because most image pairs have a simple forward motion, and in this scenario our proposed rotation rectification is not necessary.
+Therefore, we do not run the data processing (DP) and only evaluate the effects of our proposed ARN.
+The results are summarized in \tabref{tab:kitti}.
+It shows that the performance of our method is slightly lower than the state-of-the-art methods~\cite{monodepth2, zhao2020towards, packnet}.
+However, compared with SC-Depth~\cite{bian2021ijcv}, which is our baseline method, the proposed ARN module can lead to a minor improvement.
+It demonstrates that the proposed ARN has no adverse impact when training on motion-simple datasets.

+\paragraph{Generalization results on ScanNet.} \tabref{tab:scannet} shows the zero-shot generalization results on ScanNet~\cite{dai2017scannet}, where all models are trained on NYUv2~\cite{silberman2012indoor}.
+The results demonstrate that our trained models generalize well to new dataset.
+See qualitative results in \figref{fig:show}.
+Besides, following \cite{IndoorSfMLearner}, we provide the pose estimation results on ScanNet dataset, where $2000$ image pairs from diverse scenes are selected by \cite{teed2018deepv2d}.
+The results demonstrate that our method outperforms other unsupervised alternatives.

+\paragraph{Generalization results on Make3D.} \tabref{tab:make3d} shows the zero-shot generalization results on Make3D~\cite{saxena2006learning}.
+Note that it is very challenging because our models are trained on indoor NYUv2 dataset but tested on in-the-wild outdoor images.
+Here, even though other unsupervised methods are trained on KITTI outdoor dataset, in which the images are arguably more similar to Make3D images, the results show that our indoor trained models outperform other unsupervised outdoor trained models.

+\paragraph{Fine-tuned results on 7-Scenes.} The nature of unsupervised learning makes our method easy to be fine-tuned in new datasets, \ie, we can fine-tune models there without the requirement for the ground-truth labels. \tabref{tab:7-scene} shows the quantitative fine-tuned results on 7-Scenes~\cite{shotton2013scene}, where the models were pre-trained on NYUv2~\cite{silberman2012indoor}.
+The results shows that our model not only generalizes well to new datasets, but also a quick fine-tuning can improve the performance significantly.
+This has important implications to real-world applications.
+Also, the results demonstrate that our proposed ARN performs well in different scenarios.

+\paragraph{Timing.} It takes $28$ hours to train the models for $50$ epochs on original NYUv2 dataset and $25$ hours on the rectified data, measured in a single 16GB NVIDIA V100 GPU.
+It takes $44$ hours when training with the proposed ARN.
+The inference speed is about $210$ FPS in a NVIDIA RTX 2080 GPU, where images are resized to $320 \times 256$ before feeding to the network.

+\subsection{Ablation studies}

-\tabref{tab:ablation} summarizes the results.
-First, for both SC-SfMLearner~\cite{bian2019depth} and Monodepth2~\cite{monodepth2}, training on our rectified data leads to significantly better results than on original data.
-It also demonstrates that the proposed pre-processing is independent to method chosen.
-Besides, note that the training is easy to collapse in original data, especially when starting from scratch.
-We here report the results for their successful case.
+\paragraph{Effects of the proposed DP.} \tabref{tab:ablation} shows the ablation study results on NYUv2.
+For both SC-Depth~\cite{bian2021ijcv} and Monodepth2~\cite{monodepth2} frameworks, training on our pre-processed data leads to significantly improved results than using original dataset.
+It demonstrates that the proposed data processing method is independent to the method chosen, and our motivation of removing rotation is correct.
+Moreover, we visualize the quantitative learning curves in \figref{fig:validation-loss} for more detailed comparison.